- Applying to study

 The University Store

 The on-campus bookstore that stocks all textbooks for courses and units.
-Textbooks are guaranteed to be available in the correct edition and students are eligible for a 10% discount.
-The University Store (opens in a new window) are located on all campuses and also stock fiction and leisure books.
+Textbooks are guaranteed to be available in the correct edition and students may be eligible for membership-based discounts.
+The Co-Op at Western (opens in a new window) is located on all campuses and also stocks fiction and leisure books.

 The Chief Executive Officer of Western Sydney University.